 - "Gross Profit Percentage" is the percentage derived by dividing gross profit by construction revenue.
 Gross profit is calculated by subtracting construction costs from construction revenue. - "Backlog" (also referred to in the construction industry as "work on hand") is the total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the date of the most recently completed quarter.
-This includes all contracts that have been awarded to the Company whether the work has commenced or will commence in the normal course. - "Adjusted Net Income" adjusts net income for the amount of the non-cash charge for the impairment of goodwill, intangible assets and equipment relating to the Company's investment in its wholly owned subsidiary, H.J.
-O'Connell Limited. - "Lost Time Incident Frequency" is the number of lost time incidents recorded per 200,000 manhours of work by Bird employees.
+This includes all contracts that have been awarded to the Company whether the work has commenced or will commence in the normal course. - "Lost Time Incident Frequency" is the number of lost time incidents recorded per 200,000 person-hours of work by Bird employees.